GTBitsOfGood/website/README.md

 Script Usage: `yarn seed-contentful`

 This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API.
-It will import the data export into your Contentful space.
+It will import the data export into your Contentful space and create a local `.env` with environment variables to retrieve data from Contentful.

 ## Start up the site

-_**Note:** In order for the build script to run successfully, you'll need some environment variables to retrieve our text and image content from Contentful.
-An example can be found in the example.env file.
-Contact the repo maintainers listed at the top of [Contributors](#contributors) about these in order to get up-and-running!_

 If you're working in development, run the following to build + run the site with live reloading goodness: